carable/Carable.Swagger.DocumentWithCode/README.md

-# Swagger Document Code With Code
+# Swagger Document With Code

 This works with @domaindrivendev [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore)

+## This is a fork of Document Code With Code

+If your philosophy about documentation align with that view, then use [DalSoft.Swagger.DocumentCodeWithCode](https://github.com/DalSoft/DalSoft.Swagger.DocumentCodeWithCode) instead.

 ## Why?